Blake-Madden/Wisteria-Dataviz/Images.md

 canvas background images will be resized to fit the canvas (while maintaining its aspect ratio).
 Likewise, watermarks will be scaled down to 100x100 pixel images in the corner of a canvas.

-If you are designing your own plot and plan to use image objects in it, then the functions `SetBestSize()`, `SetWidth()`, and `SetHeight()` are available for setting the dimensions of an image.
+If you are designing your own plot and plan to use `Image` objects in it, then the functions `SetBestSize()`, `SetWidth()`, and `SetHeight()` are available for setting the dimensions of an image.
 Note that when the image is drawn, these dimensions are adjusted by the image's scaling.
 If you wish for the image's dimensions to stay the same, then keep its scaling at 1, instead of setting it to its parent's scaling.